 Get into crunch position with bent knees but press your heels into the floor with your feet flat.
 Instead of lifting yourself up into a standard crunch, extend your arms flat on the floor and move from side to side, slightly raised to touch each heel in turn.

 Sounds complicated, so here is some help on how to do them.

 Target Areas: Core and abs

-We have all seen the innocuous-looking ab roller in televised advertisements, and we have all wondered if the device could actually work to better your waistline.
+We have all seen the innocuous-looking ab roller in televised advertisements, and we wonder if the device works for your waistline.
 According to ACE, a personal training certification program, it does!

 Kneel on the floor holding the ab roller with both hands.
 Slowly begin to roll straight ahead, stretching your body out straight.
 Do not touch your body to the floor.
 Take a pause here, and then breathe out while pulling yourself back to the starting position.

 Target Areas: Core, glutes, back, calves, hamstrings, arms, and shoulders